s-fleck/testthis/cran-comments.md

 ## Notes

-Ironed out a few old bugs, added some new functionality and improved documentation
+Ironed out a few old bugs, added new functionality and improved documentation.

 ---